finos/vuu/docs/getting_started/developing.md

 ## Running the Vuu Server Simulation Module from IDE

 1. Go to the SimulMain.scala, right click and run (add these into JVM args -Xmx10G -Xms5G)
-2. Go to the SwingClientMain.scala, right click and run

 ## Installation - Client